lwardzala/Json.Abstraction/Readme.md

 ## Working with abstraction convertion

 The abstraction converter tries to detect automatically an appropriate class.
-If the JSON data includes "_t" discriminator prameter with the class name, converter tries to locate possible class type by reflection.
+If the JSON data includes "_t" discriminator prameter with the class name, converter tries to locate the class type by reflection.

-However, when the abstraction and it's class is not located in the same assembly, it's possible to register that types convertion in the global registry.
+However, when the abstraction and it's class is not located in the same assembly, there is still a possibility to register that types convertion in the global registry.

 ```csharp
 using Json.Abstraction.Serializers;